 1976-1983: Circle Pines Center, a co-op conference center in Delton, Michigan — Obtained and managed complicated tax-exempt status, and served (at various times) as coordinator of development, research, conferences, programs, and publications.
 Worked with a full-time staff of 10, a summer staff of 40, an elected board, and a membership of 500.
 CPC focused on co-op education, co-op management, and finding common ground among various groups, races, and world views.

 1976: Harvard Law School — Research assistant to Prof. Harold J. Berman, investigating Greek, Roman, Scholastic, and other foundations of the Western Legal Tradition.
 Some of this research appears in Berman, The Origins of Western Legal Science, 90 Harv.
 L. Rev. 894 (1977), and in Berman, Law and Revolution: The Formation of the Western Legal Tradition (Harvard, 1983).
-My research thereon has continued since 1976, and appears in my more recent writings.
+My research thereon with Berman continued during 1976-2003, and is reflected in my subsequent writings.

 1973-1976: St. Louis Commission on Civil Rights and Human Relations — Counsel.
 Enforced civil rights ordinances (and drafted a comprehensive new one); presented cases to city civil rights tribunal; coordinated relations with state and federal agencies, and promoted emphasis on conflict management and resolution.
 Worked closely with Commissioner on all aspects of running a government department employing over 20.

-1971-1973: General practice, St. Louis.
+1971-1973: General law practice, St. Louis.
 Focused on non-profit corporations, civil rights, and consumer protection.

 1970-1971: Boston World Game, a six-week conference led by Buckminster Fuller on global future, plus a year’s follow-up research and writing in St. Louis.
 Focused on the future of law and legal institutions, conflict resolution, and cybernetic or self-corrective processes within society.